C0D1UM/technical-standard/angular/directives/README.md

 ## Event Listener

-You can setup your directive to listen element events.
+You can setup Angular directives to listen element events.
 See sample code below.

 ```ts
 import { HostListener } from '@angular/core';